 You can reduce rebooking expenses by purchasing comprehensive travel insurance when you book.
 Travel insurance policy premiums usually amount to 5% to 10% of the total trip cost – $250 to $500 on a $5,000 trip.
 That’s well worth it in the event of a major disruption that forces you to cut short or cancel your trip altogether

 The refundable versus non-refundable question isn’t as clear-cut on the lodging front.
 Some hotels and discount hotel booking sites, such as Hotwire and Hotels.com, offer deep discounts for non-refundable bookings.

 On the other hand, if you’re planning a road trip or island hop for your honeymoon, refundable bookings let you truncate and extend your stays as you see fit.
 For instance, if you fall in love with the first of three hotels you’ve lined up for your honeymoon, you can extend your stay there and cancel the corresponding nights at the second place without penalty.
 Likewise, if you need to cut your trip short for any reason, refundable bookings let you do so without added cost – and may obviate travel insurance altogether.

 That said, we’ve been talking about taking a longer, more expensive trip – sort of a second honeymoon – when our budget allows.
-We’ve built up quite a store of travel miles over the years, and we’re excited to exploit tips #18 and #19 – and probably a few others to boot.
+We’ve built up quite a store of travel miles over the years, and we’re excited to exploit these tips.

-Are you planning a honeymoon in the near future?
+Are you planning a honeymoon shortly?
 What steps are you taking to save money on the trip?